Liberty Township Elected Officials

 Liberty Township adopted Limited Home Rule Government on June 18, 2007 per the Ohio Revised Code Chapter 504.

 Learn more about the Trustees:

-Christine Matacic was re-elected to a third term as Trustee in November of 2009.
-She served as the President of the Board many times over the last 12 years and is currently serving as the Board President for 2013.
+Christine Matacic was re-elected to a fourth term as Trustee in November of 2013.
+She served as the President of the Board many times over the last several years and is currently serving as the Board President for 2014.
 Her involvement in the community includes serving on the following Boards of Directors: Ohio, Kentucky, Indiana Regional Council of Governments (OKI); Butler County Regional Transit Authority; West Chester - Liberty Chamber Alliance; Hamilton Rotary; and Southwest Ohio Regional Transit Authority (SORTA).